KristianDamPedersen/fakenewsproject/report/task2.md

 Some articles start with one or more newlines or end with one or more newlines.

+Rouhgly 80% of the wikileaks pages all just contain a string saying to use TOR.
+This is almost 2% of the dataset.

 ## Considerations about data
 We decided to remove all the timestamps since they have no predicting power, they only tell us when the data was scraped and processed.